What to Do If You Find Out Your Coworker Makes More Money Than You

 It’s important to remember that pay disparities are not always caused by unfairness or discrimination and can have a variety of root causes.

-What to do when your coworkers make more money than you
+What to do when your coworker makes more money than you

 Consider your co-worker’s experience